-- Day 1: 50 minutes to conduct the initial fishing simulation, discuss the outcomes, and challenge students to devise strategies for a better "balance in the bay." - Day 2: 50 minutes to view Balance in the Bay PowerPoint slides, reach consensus on student devised strategies for sustainability, and introduce added roles for a Marine Scientist and Regulatory Agency Representative. - Day 3: 50 minutes to conduct second round of simulation and discuss how sustainable strategies and ecosystembased management practices help maintain a better "balance in the bay." - Additional 1-2 class periods for optional extensions.
+- One 50-minute period to conduct the initial fishing simulation, discuss the outcomes, and challenge students to devise strategies for a better "balance in the bay." - One 50-minute period to view Balance in the Bay PowerPoint slides, reach consensus on student devised strategies for sustainability, and introduce added roles for a Marine Scientist and Regulatory Agency Representative. - One 50-minute period to conduct second round of simulation and discuss how sustainable strategies and ecosystem-based management practices help maintain a better "balance in the bay." - Additional 1-2 class periods for optional extensions.